Calcium ~ Calciumin.com ~ ReallyWell.com

-Extra magnesium and other minerals should usually be taken when extra calcium is, to allow the body to maintain a good balance of mineral levels in the various cells.
+The balance of calcium and magnesium in the body is important.
+Extra magnesium should usually be added when taking extra calcium to allow the body to keep a good balance of mineral levels in the various cells.

 CLICK HERE to read about the importance of minerals and the best form for good absorption.

 NOTE: This is a small independent business needing your support to continue offering important information and outstanding essential products.
 Please consider making a purchase and refer your friends.
 Thank you.